zhanglp520/docgeni/packages/template/README.md

-# @docgenifix/template
+# @docgenifixfix/template

-> Template of Docgeni by angular.
+> Template of docgenifix by angular.